This vignette is a short

 results might be (slightly) biased), but special options exist for the

-be added explicitly to the function call (by providing the column name
+added explicitly to the function call (by providing the column name of

 In the following, we explain how to use several of the package’s key functions.
 Further information on the functions can be found on the respective function help pages and the references therein.